shawngraham/hist3812-f22/content/syllabus/schedule.md

   - Have read for today:
     - Kelly, T. Mills.
 2014.
 True Facts or False Facts - Which Are More Authentic? in K. Kee, ed. _Pastplay_.
 U Michigan Press.
 [Permalink](https://www.jstor.org/stable/j.ctv65swr0.19 ).
     - Kavanagh, Erin.
 2019 'Writing wonders - Poetry as archaeological method?' in Daniël van Helden and Robert Witcher, ed. _Research the Archaeological Past through Imagined Narratives_ Routledge: London.
 184-209 [link to volume; scroll down to chapter](https://www-taylorfrancis-com.proxy.library.carleton.ca/books/edit/10.4324/9780203730904/researching-archaeological-past-imagined-narratives-dani%C3%ABl-van-helden-robert-witcher)
+    - Saidiya Hartman.
+2008.
+'Venus in Two Acts' _Small Axe_ 12(2): 1–14. doi: https://doi.org/10.1215/-12-2-1 (A version remediated into a zine is available from MoMA [here](https://www.moma.org/momaorg/shared/pdfs/docs/learn/venus-in-two-acts-cassandra.pdf))
-+ Sept 14: We'll play some 'barely' games.
-We'll also play ['Domino City'](https://ewanmatthews.itch.io/domino-city).
++ Sept 14: Tech Check-in; Obsidian; GDD; and we might play some 'barely' games, maybe also play ['Domino City'](https://ewanmatthews.itch.io/domino-city).
 What stories might we tell using this system?

 ## M1.2
 + Sept 19: **Storytelling in Museums and other sites of Public History**.